kilianc/rtail/README.md

 ## Installing the client

 The client is a UNIX pipe and belongs on the host whose output you are tailing, not in the container.
-It needs Node.js 20 or newer:
+It needs **Node.js 22.18 or newer** — rtail ships as TypeScript and relies on Node stripping the types at load time, which is unflagged from 22.18 on:

     $ npm install -g rtail